Have you signed up for Summer Camp?

 - Lion dens are part of a Cub Scout pack.

 - Lions may wear a special Lion T-shirt to their activities.

 - Lions move to the next Cub Scout level (Tigers) at the end of kindergarten.

-Patriots’ Path Council is participating in the Lion National Pilot Program.
+Patriots’ Path Council now participates in the Lion program.
 This program does not change any of the current ranks and organization of other Scouting programs.
-It’s unique as it reaches out to a slightly younger group of boys.
+It’s unique as it reaches out to a slightly younger group of boys and girls.
 Research shows that childhood development accelerates around ages 4 and 5, about the time youth begin formal education.
 That’s where Scouting comes in.
-Like many of the BSA’s programs which supplement the learning and growth boys experience at home and in an educational environment at that age, the Boy Scouts of America has developed this program has a pilot.
+Like many of the BSA’s programs which supplement the learning and growth boys and girls experience at home and in an educational environment at that age, the Boy Scouts of America has developed this program as a permanent new program

 Den meetings and outings are facilitated by a Lion Guide and participating parents.
 The Lion Guide is an experienced Cub Scout Leader.
 He or she will lead the first den meeting of the year.
 The Lion Guide will help each adult partner lead one of the following meetings.
 The den meeting plans are provided in the Lion Parent and Leader Guidebook.